govuk-one-login/olse-receiver-accelerator/docs/README.md

 ## Alternative approaches

 If the approaches above do not meet your needs, you can always use the examples to drive the development of an approach that meets you technology stack.
-Just ensure that you adhere to [RFC 8935](https://www.rfc-editor.org/rfc/rfc8935.html) as well as the standard setout by the Signal Exchange Team.
+Just ensure that you adhere to [RFC 8935](https://www.rfc-editor.org/rfc/rfc8935.html) as well as the standards set by the Signal Exchange Team.

 # Development guidelines